 DELBERT R. AND JANET C. SMITH MEMORIAL AWARD

-The DELBERT R. AND JANET C. SMITH MEMORIAL AWARD was established in 1997 by family, friends, and colleagues of Delbert R. and Janet C. Smith.
+The DELBERT R. AND JANET C. SMITH MEMORIAL AWARD IN ARCHITECTURE was established in 1997 by family, friends, and colleagues of Delbert R. and Janet C. Smith.
 Mr. Smith (BSAS 1954, MS Civ.
 Eng.
-1959) was a local architect and taught structures at the Illinois School of Architecture for many years.
+1959) was a local architect and taught structures in the School of Architecture for many years.
 The recipient of this award is an undergraduate architecture student who is interested in pursuing the graduate structures option.
 This award provides supplemental funding toward the purchase of textbooks and supplies.

 STEPHEN J.Y.
 TANG MEMORIAL AWARDS

 The family, colleagues, former students, and friends of Professor Emeritus STEPHEN J.Y.
-TANG have established an award in his name for students in the Structures Option of the school.
-Professor Tang (BSAE 1942, MSAE 1944) taught in the Illinois School of Architecture from 1960-1974.
+TANG established this award in his name for students in the Structures Concentration of the School.
+Professor Tang (BSAE 1942, MSAE 1944) taught in the School of Architecture from 1960-1974.

 JAMES M. WHITE MEMORIAL PRIZES

-The JAMES M. WHITE MEMORIAL PRIZES were made possible by the students, friends, and associates of Professor James M. White, for many years Supervising Architect of the university.
-Income from the endowment is used for awards and prizes to students of the Illinois School of Architecture.
+The JAMES M. WHITE MEMORIAL PRIZES were made possible by the students, friends, and associates of Professor James M. White, who for many years was the Supervising Architect of the University.

 LOUISE WOODROOFE PRIZE

-The LOUISE WOODROOFE PRIZE has been established as an endowment by former students, friends, and colleagues in memory of Professor Woodroofe for her many years of dedication to teaching art to architecture students.
-The basis for awarding this annual prize will be a body of work including but not limited to the following: a collection of matted freehand drawings, watercolors, and architectural renderings and sketches prepared by a student who is enrolled in the fourth, fifth, or sixth year or as a Track III student.
+The endowed LOUISE WOODROOFE PRIZE was established by former students, friends, and colleagues in memory of Professor Emeritus Woodroofe for her many years of dedication to teaching art to architecture students.
+The prize is chosen based on a body of work including but not limited to the following: a collection of matted freehand drawings, watercolors, and architectural renderings and sketches prepared by a student who is enrolled in the 4th, 5th, or 6th year or as a Track III student.